 • Tissue swelling

-To better understand CRPS, let’s take a closer look at its symptoms and how it impacts the body.
+To better understand CRPS, let’s examine its symptoms and how it impacts the body.

 Symptoms of CRPS